Dinoplex Documentation, Wiring and Repair Guides

 Magneti Marelli 5010343

-Ferrari 312 T2, Ferrari 312 T3, Ferrari 312 T4, Ferrari 312 T5, Ferrari 126 CX, Ferrari 126 CK, Ferrari 126 C2, Ferrari 126 C3, Lancia Stratos Turbo G5
+Ferrari 312 T2, Ferrari 312 T3, Ferrari 312 T4, Ferrari 312 T5, Ferrari 126 CX, Ferrari 126 CK, Ferrari 126 C2, Ferrari 126 C3, Lancia Stratos Turbo G5, Fiat 131 Abarth Rallye Group 4

 Documents:

-• Raceplex Circuit Diagram
+• Raceplex Circuit Diagram (PDF)

 Rare custom made ignition for F1 race cars, deployed from 1975 onwards.
 This ignition was also used as replacement for the Dinoplex AEC102, such as in the Alfa Romeo T33/3.
 The circuit board is an early version of the AEC104B ignition, Marelli apparently tested their new ignition in race cars this way before they launched it as a commercial product.

-The ignition accepts trigger input via points or a magnetic pickup in the distributor, depending on the version.
-This is also the first Dinoplex ignition featuring an (optional) rev limiter.
+This is the first Dinoplex ignition featuring a rev limiter.
 The limiter was installed as piggyback module on the main ignition module, this setup was also used for the AEC104B-660 and AEC104B-780 later on.

 Next to the race type there was also an OEM version in unpainted aluminium finish and featuring a Raceplex label on the rev limiter.
 This version seems to have been sold as an aftermarket item.